Large Deviations in Discrete-Time Renewal Theory: Introduction

-$U_t:=\sum_{i\ge 1}\mathds{1}_{\{T_i=t\}}$ being the renewal indicator that takes value 1 if $t$ is a renewal and value 0 otherwise, and $Z_t^c:=\Ex[U_te^{H_t}]$ being the partition function.
-Our interest in the constrained pinning model is twofold.
-On the one hand, it turns out to be an effective mathematical tool to tackle the pinning model.
-Indeed, we first obtain a large deviation principle within the constrained setting by an argument based on convexity and super-additivity, and then we transfer it to the free setting by conditioning.
+where $U_t:=\sum_{i\ge 1}\mathds{1}_{\{T_i=t\}}$ is the renewal indicator, which takes value 1 if $t$ is a renewal and value 0 otherwise, and $Z_t^c:=\Ex[U_te^{H_t}]$ is the partition function.
+Our interest in the CPM is twofold.
+On the one hand, it turns out to be an effective mathematical tool to tackle the PM.
+Indeed, we can obtain a large deviation principle within the CPM by an argument based on convexity and super-additivity, and then transfer it to the PM by conditioning.
 The mentioned argument is a generalization of the approach to Cram\'er's theorem by Bahadur and Zabell \cite{BaZa}, which in turn can be traced back to the method of Ruelle \cite{Ruelle} and Lanford \cite{Lanford} for proving the existence of various thermodynamic limits.
-On the other hand, the constrained pinning model is a significant framework in itself as it is the mathematical skeleton of the Poland-Scheraga model of DNA denaturation \cite{Models} and of some relevant lattice models of Statistical Mechanics \cite{Models}.
-Specifically, they are the cluster model of fluids proposed by Fisher and Felderhof \cite{Models}, the model of protein folding introduced independently by Wako and Sait\^o first and Mu\~noz and Eaton later \cite{Models}, and the model of strained epitaxy considered by Tokar and Dreyss\'e \cite{Models}.
-It is worth noting here that no study concerning the fluctuations of these models has appeared in the literature so far to the best of our knowledge, despite the large amount of work devoted to them \cite{Models}.
-In this respect, the large deviation theory developed in this paper fills the gap and is added to those already existing for other lattice models of Statistical Mechanics, including the Curie-Weiss model \cite{Ellisbook}, the Curie-Weiss-Potts model \cite{CoElTou}, the mean-field Blume-Emery-Griffiths model \cite{ElOtTou}, and the Ising model as well as general Gibbs measures relative to an interaction potential \cite{El,FoOr,Ol,Geo}.
+On the other hand, the CPM is a significant framework in itself because it is the mathematical skeleton of the Poland-Scheraga model of DNA denaturation and of some relevant lattice models of Statistical Mechanics, as discussed by the author in Ref.\ \cite{Models} where use of the theory developed in the present paper is made.
+These models are the cluster model of fluids proposed by Fisher and Felderhof, the model of protein folding introduced independently by Wako and Sait\^o first and Mu\~noz and Eaton later, and the model of strained epitaxy considered by Tokar and Dreyss\'e.
+The macroscopic observables that enter the thermodynamic description of these systems turn out to be cumulative rewards corresponding to rewards of the order of magnitude of the waiting times \cite{Models}.